rickyree/docking_quality_scorer/README.md

 ### cscore_generator.py
 Takes a folder containing the PDB files of docking complexes to generate c-scores for.
 Calculates c-scores from contacting residue pairs and returns labels for each complex to discard or carry forward to further analysis in the results folder.

-### miscellaneous
-A bunch of other files for practice.

 ### results
 Results of running cscore_generator.py will be stored here.
 After running, 2 files are generated:
 * generated_scores.csv: csv file of all c-scores and labels for each complex.